 What happens if a party does not appear at the consultation and/or the hearing?

 If you are absent from the proceedings, the Court has the discretion to make orders in default of your appearance (also known as default orders).
-If you are a Claimant that does not appear, the Court may simply proceed to dismiss your claim altogether.
+If you are a Claimant who does not appear, the Court may simply dismiss your claim altogether.
 If you are a Respondent that does not appear, the Court has the discretion to issue a Default Order in favour of the Claimant.

 What happens after an order is made at the SCT?

 An order made by the SCT is final and binding, and parties are thus bound to comply with the terms of the order.
-An appeal to the High Court would only be applicable in exceptional circumstances, such as if there is a question of law involved or if the claim is alleged to have been outside SCT’s jurisdiction.
+Accordingly, an appeal to the High Court would only be applicable in exceptional circumstances, such as if there is a question of law involved or if the claim is alleged to have been outside SCT’s jurisdiction.

 If you are of the view that the SCT does have jurisdiction over your matter, you may file an appeal against the Discontinuance Order via CJTS under “Appeal against Order of Registrar”.